QwertySoft/mysql-backup-docker/README.md

 # pg-backup-docker

-A background backup utility for postgreSQL and AWS
+A background backup utility for MySQL and AWS S3

 Docker compose example